Last updated: May 29, 2023

 Some people (especially sportsmen) claim there is a real issue with the lack of transparency in Missouri’s drug testing.
 There, apparently, isn’t any notice before testing and the haphazard process in selecting whom to test and at what events raises concern.

-Medical marijuana dispensaries are preparing to open statewide.
-Patients will soon be able to enter their doors.
 Employers are encouraged to continue to enforce current drug testing policies and, also, to train managers and foremen to recognize signs of marijuana impairment.
 Documenting reasonable suspicions such as red eyes, lethargic demeanor, confusion, lack of coordination, or inability to focus should be something all leadership personnel is comfortable with.

 Possession of over 35 grams remains a felony with a prison sentence of up to 1 year AND a fine of $5000.
 Also, this new law also reduces possible sentences for the cultivation and sale of marijuana.